FaizAdriansyah/Webby-Tech/README.md

 # Vabroex
-A browser with very simple UI and less customization but with full control for you.\nDesigned for cybersecurity &amp; web developers.
+A browser with very simple UI and less customization but with full control for you.
+Designed for cybersecurity &amp; web developers.